5 Financial Spread Betting Strategies Used by Experienced Traders

 3. Trend following

-On paper, trend following in financial spread betting is straightforward: You identify a market or asset trend, assess its momentum, and use this to inform the position you place.
+On paper, trend following in financial spread betting is straightforward: identifying a market or asset trend, assessing its momentum, and using this to inform the position placed.
 Trend following assumes momentum may continue, but traders must constantly evaluate fading strength, reversals, and volatility shifts.

 4. Range trading